statpascal/emul99/readme.md

     git checkout develop

 can be used.
+The checkout creates the following directory structure in the working directory (which is subsequently used by the example)
+    .
+    └── emul99
+        ├── bin			Binaries and config files
+        ├── diskfiles		Disk files (TIFILES format)
+        ├── diskimages		Disk images (sector dumps)
+        ├── modules		ROMs/GROMs of cartridges
+        ├── roms		Console, P-code and DSR ROMs/GROMs ├── scripts		Helper scripts
+        └── src			Pascal source code
+            └── fpcunits

-Then execute the build script "compile-fpc.sh" which generates the binaries "emul99" (the emulator) and "ucsddskman" (a disk image manager for UCSD text files) in the "bin" directory.
-As an alternative, a Lazarus project file is provided.
+Change to the "emul99" directory and execute the build script "compile-fpc.sh" which generates the binaries "emul99" (the emulator) and "ucsddskman" (a disk image manager for UCSD text files) in the "bin" directory.
+As an alternative, a Lazarus project file is provided in the "src" directory.

 The assembly of the DSR ROMs for the simulated devices and the dummy ROM at the end of the build script is optional; these binaries are included in the